mountHouli/amida-test/README.md

 ### Part 1

-git checkout at the "part 1 complete" commit.

 This will run a function that parses the example data file (`input/cms_sample.txt`) and returns a JSON string in the format specified by `example/example.json`.
 For convenience, it `console.log()`s this string as well.

 ```